 My breastfeeding journey has been over for nearly two years.
 At the time that it ended, I was ready.
 And, even though I was mindful and focused to remember, I have actually forgotten the last nursing.
 Perhaps this is because in weaning, the last few months of nursing were erratic, skipping days, and lasting only seconds each session.
 It was circumstantial as well, enabling us as a dyad to converse about the complex feelings we shared mutually.

 In breastfeeding, I experienced and still cherish a connection so profound that I can identify no comparison for it in my life.
 Perhaps this is because I only had this experience with a single child and knew that I would never be able to experience it again.
 I really don’t know if all nursing mothers feel this way, or if they feel this way with every child.
-But, I can gather that most experience challenges that have the capacity to shred hearts and moments where they expound magnificent metaphorical hues of radiant emotion.
+But I can gather that most of them experience challenges that have the capacity to shred hearts, and moments where they expound magnificent metaphorical hues of radiant emotion.

 I miss that precious privilege and I acknowledge these feelings as I continue to let go of my child in other ways were he asserts independence.
 It is all integrated in this incredible, giving, nurturing journey that we assert as a mindful pathway for our children.

 For me, the creation of this pathway expanded to encompass almost seven years in breastfeeding, a journey that left me understanding why no dyad deserves judgment from infant to older child, even as my own child surpassed ages (more than once) that I never dreamed he would while still nursing.